mgtera200/Embedded-Linux-NTI/YOCTO/OpenEmbedded/README.md

 ## Features

+### 1- Modular Design

-**Modular Design:** OpenEmbedded adopts a modular design, with configurations and recipes organized into layers.
+OpenEmbedded adopts a modular design, with configurations and recipes organized into layers.
 This allows developers to easily customize and extend system configurations without affecting the core components.
+### 2- Cross-Compilation Support

-**Cross-Compilation Support:** It supports cross-compilation, enabling developers to build software for target architectures different from the build system.
+It supports cross-compilation, enabling developers to build software for target architectures different from the build system.
+### 3- Extensive Package Collection

-**Extensive Package Collection:** OpenEmbedded provides a wide range of pre-built packages, covering various software components commonly used in embedded systems.
+OpenEmbedded provides a wide range of pre-built packages, covering various software components commonly used in embedded systems.
+### 4- BitBake Integration

-**BitBake Integration:** OpenEmbedded leverages BitBake as its build tool, providing powerful build automation capabilities and dependency resolution.
+OpenEmbedded leverages BitBake as its build tool, providing powerful build automation capabilities and dependency resolution.

+### 5- Community Support

-**Community Support:** With an active community of developers and contributors, OpenEmbedded benefits from continuous improvements, updates, and support.
+With an active community of developers and contributors, OpenEmbedded benefits from continuous improvements, updates, and support.

+---

 ## Cloning OpenEmbedded